-SECTION E: REDUNDANCY AND MANAGEMENT OF SURPLUS STAFFING TE WĀHANGA E: TE MUTUNGA O TĒTEHI I TE MAHI ME TE WHAKAHAERE I TE RAHI O NGĀ KAIMAHI
+SECTION F: REDUNDANCY AND MANAGEMENT OF SURPLUS STAFFING TE WĀHANGA F: TE MUTUNGA O TĒTEHI I TE MAHI ME TE WHAKAHAERE I TE RAHI O NGĀ KAIMAHI

-- E.1 Where a review or restructuring has the potential to affect the job security of an employee covered by this contract, the employer will enter into a process of consultation with the affected employee prior to any final decisions being made.
-The purpose of such consultation is to allow the parties sufficient opportunity to ensure all relevant information is being considered when the employer is making the final decision and to investigate options which would prevent any loss of employment eg. the non-replacement of staff through attrition; voluntary redundancy; voluntary redeployment; voluntary reduced hours and/or job sharing.
-Decisions on surplus staffing will take no account of an employee's accrued study leave credit. - E.2 In the case of a surplus staffing situation, the employer will advise the employee(s) affected not less than three months prior to the date by which the surplus staff are to be discharged.
+- F.1 Where a review or restructuring has the potential to affect the job security of an employee covered by this agreement, the employer will enter into a process of consultation with the affected employee(s) and her/his representative(s) prior to any final decisions being made.
+The purpose of such consultation (in terms of the framework described in Section E) is to allow the parties sufficient opportunity to ensure all relevant information is being considered when the employer is making the final decision and to investigate options which would prevent any loss of employment e.g. the non-replacement of staff through attrition; voluntary redundancy; voluntary redeployment; voluntary reduced hours and/or job sharing.
+Decisions on surplus staffing will take no account of an employee's accrued study leave credit. - F.2 In the case of a surplus staffing situation, the employer will advise the employee(s) affected not less than three months prior to the date by which the surplus staff are to be discharged.
 The three-month period is inclusive of the regular period of notice in clause D.1 and may be varied by agreement between the employer and employee concerned.
-The period of notice for a fixedterm employee will be no greater than the unexpired portion of the term.
-Where there is no work for the employee, the employer may require the employee to take annual leave or paid special leave during the period of notice.

-- E.3 The employer will consult and explore options with the employee affected with a view to preventing any loss of employment.
+The period of notice for a fixed-term employee will be no greater than the unexpired portion of the term.
+Where there is no work for the employee, the employer may require the employee to take annual leave or paid special leave during the period of notice. - F.3 The employer will consult and explore options with the employee affected and his/her representative with a view to preventing any loss of employment.
 Options to be explored include redeployment and retraining.
 Where reasonable efforts to resolve the surplus staffing situation through these options prove unsuccessful, redundancy provisions may be invoked.
-Alternatively, the employee(s) affected may apply for redundancy without exploration of these options. - E.4 Employees who have been given notice of redundancy will, within the period of notice, be given reasonable time, on full pay, to make arrangements to seek new employment.
+Alternatively, the employee(s) affected may apply for redundancy without exploration of these options. - F.4.
+Employees who have been given notice of redundancy will, within the period of notice, be given reasonable time, on full pay, to make arrangements to seek new employment.

-E.5 REDEPLOYMENT
+F.5 REDEPLOYMENT